dbeurle/mpi_api_wrapper/README.md

 auto const total_sum = mpi::all_reduce(my_local_sum, mpi::sum{});
 ```

+because the type of `my_local_sum` is matched to the correct `MPI_DataType` and the size is known.
+The default communicator is taken as mpi comm world but this can be specified if required.

 When sending, the type of the argument is deduced and this passes it through to the mpi call.
 However, when receiving a template parameter is required in order to properly deduce the return value:

 ```cpp